 (1-1) Check the latest information regarding the risk levels of your intended destination on the Ministry of Foreign Affairs' overseas safety site (in Japanese).
-Please consider very carefully whether you should travel to any country or region with a risk level of 2 or above.
+As a rule, do not travel to any country or region with a risk level of 2 or above.
 Even if the level of your destination is 1 or lower, you may be subject to restrictions on your activities when you re-enter Japan, so consider carefully whether your trip is really necessary.